-With each method, we compute the estimator bias (i.e., the difference between the ensemble mean and the ground truth) at each time step and then average the bias over the 40 different dimensions.
-The procedure is repeated 200 times for each method and all the results are averaged over the 200 trials to alleviate the statistical error.
-The average bias for $\theta =0$ is shown in Fig.~\ref{fig:t1_b0} where it can be observed that in this case, while the other three methods yield largely comparable accuracy in terms of estimation bias, the bias of LMEKF is significantly smaller.
-To analyze the convergence property of the method, in Fig.~\ref{fig:t1_g0} (left) we show the number of GD iterations at each time step, where one can see that all GD iterations terminate after around 300-400 steps, except the iteration at $t=1$ which proceeds for around 750 steps.
-This can be further understood by observing Fig.~\ref{fig:t1_g0} (right) which shows the current best value $F^*_k$ with respect to the GD iteration, and each curve in the figure represents the result at a time step $t$.
+The average bias for $\theta =0$ is shown in Fig.~\ref{fig:t1_b0} where it can be observed that in this case, while the other three methods yield largely comparable accuracy in terms of estimation bias, the bias of AM-VEnKF is significantly smaller.
+To analyze the convergence property of the method, in Fig.~\ref{fig:t1_g0} (left) we show the number of GD iterations (of both AM and SVGD) at each time step, where one can see that all GD iterations terminate after around 300-400 steps in AM-VEnKF, except the iteration at $t=1$ which proceeds for around 750 steps.
+The SVGD-VEnKF undergoes a much higher number of iterations in the first 20 time steps, while becoming about the same level as that of AM-VEnKF.
+This can be further understood by observing Fig.~\ref{fig:t1_g0} (right) which shows the current best value $F^*_k$ with respect to the GD iteration in AM-VEnKF, and each curve in the figure represents the result at a time step $t$.
 We see here that the current best values become settled after around 400 iterations at all time locations except $t=1$, which agrees well with the number of iterations shown on the left.
 It is sensible that the GD algorithm takes substantially more iterations to converge at $t=1$, as the posterior at $t=1$ is typically much far away from the prior, compared to other time steps.
 These two figures thus show that the proposed stopping criteria are effective in this example.